strnglp/harshlands/README.md

 ## Screenshots
 ![Darkmode](./media/screenshot.png)

+## HUD
+The HUD should automatically start after you login.
+It updates every 3 seconds if the circular indicator ◉ in the bottom right is green.

+You can control polling for the HUD with the following:
+- `pollon` To start the HUD polling
+- `polloff` To stop the HUD polling

+There is an effort to disable polling while the game asks for extended input, such as submitting typos or reading help files that have multiple pages.

+#### Disclaimer
+This is an imperfect solution.
+There are a couple of known bugs which I consider minor.
+1. When polling is off, the HUD can sometimes show garbage, this is resolved by sending `pollon`
+2. The auto-polloff for multi-page help sometimes doesn't work perfectly and you'll need to ask for help twice to get the rest of the pages.
+3. Occasionally my substitutions will fail to suppress a part of the `profile t` reply, so you might see a part of it in the scroll region.
+This happens very rarely.

+I have high confidence I can and will fix these minor issues over time.

+#### Unknowns
+I have limited experience with Harshlands, there is a good chance I am missing handling for certain strings that may appear in the player profile.
+In particular I am not sure if I'm correctly handling piety yet.
+If you find something is broken please submit a PR or at least an example of the problem so we can debug it together.

 ## Mapping
 The script will create a map file for you if you don't have a `MyMap.map` in your `~/Harshlands` directory.